 7 Common Causes of No Hot Water

-If you’re reading this, it’s probably because you just had an icy cold shower or turned on the faucet to discover that your house doesn't have hot water.
-It’s an irritating situation, but don’t panic.
-Learning the most common reasons your home has no hot water is the first step toward finding an answer.
-Here are some of the most likely reasons why you might be having hot water issues so you can get back to experiencing the hot showers you deserve.
+If you’re reading this, it’s probably because you just had an icy cold shower or turned on the faucet to discover that your house doesn’t have hot water.
+It’s an annoying situation, but don’t panic.
+Learning the most frequent causes of no hot water is the first step toward finding an answer.
+Here is a review of the reasons why you might be having hot water problems so you can get back to experiencing the hot showers you deserve.

 1. Gas Leak

 First, is this a situation where you have a gas water heater?
-It could very well not be making hot water because of a gas line leak.
-If you detect a suspicious rotten egg smell, assume you have a leak and follow these steps:
+It could very well not be generating hot water because of a gas line leak.
+If you notice a suspicious rotten egg odor, assume you have a leak and follow these steps:

 - Close off the gas valves at your house.